Brazil–Paraguay relations: History

 Brazil and Paraguay have a long history of diplomatic and economic relations, dating back to the 19th century when Brazil recognized Paraguay's independence from Spain in 1844.

+Following unresolved tensions in the wake of the Uruguayan War, the Paraguayan War broke out between the two countries in 1864.
+Argentina joined the side of Brazil the following year, signing the secret Treaty of the Triple Alliance alongside Uruguay.
+The war ended as a Triple Alliance victory after the death of Paraguyan president Francisco Solano López on 1 March 1870.
+The Loizaga–Cotegipe Treaty was signed in 1872 between Brazil and Paraguay.

 In the late 19th and early 20th centuries, Brazil and Paraguay engaged in several border disputes, which were resolved with the signing of the Treaty of Peace, Friendship, Commerce and Navigation in 1932.
 The treaty established the boundary between the two countries, and provided for free navigation of the Paraguay River by Brazilian vessels.

 In the mid-20th century, Brazil and Paraguay strengthened their economic ties with the construction of the Itaipu hydroelectric dam on the Paraná River, which forms the border between the two countries.
 The project, which was completed in 1984, is one of the largest hydroelectric power plants in the world and supplies electricity to both Brazil and Paraguay.
 In the 1960s and 1970s, Brazil supported the dictatorship of General Alfredo Stroessner in Paraguay, which was criticized for its human rights abuses.
 However, in the 1980s, Brazil began to support the democratic movement in Paraguay and played a key role in the country's transition to democracy in 1989.
 In the 1990s, Brazil and Paraguay signed several agreements aimed at promoting economic cooperation and regional integration.
 The two countries are founding members of the Southern Common Market (Mercosur), a regional trade bloc established in 1991 that also includes Argentina and Uruguay.

-Overall, Brazil and Paraguay have maintained a mostly positive relationship throughout their history, with occasional tensions over border disputes and political differences.